cartmander/app-registration-automation/README.md

 # Azure App Registration Automation with Secret Renewal

-App Registration - Running this Powershell automation will allow us to create an App registration by simply providing its name.
+App Registration - Running this Powershell script will allow us to create an App registration by simply providing its name.
 Optionally, we can include a list of Owners and Redirect URIs that will be used by the App registration.

-Secret Renewal - There is also a dedicated script for appending / resetting App registration secrets using a specified list of App registrations and save these secrets to a Key Vault of our choice.
+Secret Renewal - Running this Powershell script will look for App registration ids from the secrets of all Key Vault found under a specified subscription.
 By default, the duration for the secret is set to 1 year (minimum).

 ## Powershell Parameters